 What is flank pain?

 Flank pain is a symptom anyone can experience, being suggestive of an underlying health issue.
 The pain can be present on either side of the torso, underneath the ribs and sometimes extending to the lower part of the back.
 In rare cases, it can reach the lower abdomen.
 Flank pain can be temporary or permanent.
+This is why it is so important to track flank pain.

 The flank pain can be acute, chronic or recurrent, with person experiencing a different degree of severity and duration.
 It can radiate towards the back or the genital area, in the latter case being suggestive of ureteral or renal pelvis involvement.